Having certain risk factors makes it important to get screened for the disease.

 5 minute read

-• Coeliac disease can be properly managed in 5 important ways.
+Coeliac disease can be managed in 5 important ways.

-Coeliac disease is an autoimmune condition where the body has an abnormal reaction to gluten (the proteins found in wheat, rye, barley and oats).
+Coeliac disease is an autoimmune condition where the body has an abnormal reaction to gluten, the proteins found in wheat, rye and barley.
+(While oats don’t contain gluten, they are often contaminated with gluten from wheat.)

 According to Coeliac Australia, the condition affects one in 70 Australians, but 80% of cases remain undiagnosed.1

-When a person with coeliac disease eats gluten, their body reacts as if that gluten is harmful and tries to fight it in response.
+When a person with coeliac disease eats gluten, their immune system reacts as if that gluten is harmful and tries to fight it in response.
 This reaction leads to inflammation in the small intestine, which drastically reduces its ability to absorb nutrients.
-This can result in serious health problems, particularly if left untreated.2
+If left untreated, this can result in serious health problems.2

 Coeliac disease can look and feel different for everyone.
 Some people experience severe symptoms, while for others, symptoms are mild or even non-existent.